IronMan1994/CGA-MWS-algorithm/README.md

 ## Some supplementary notes

-* This project provides two real data of GBM in this paper, `GBM_ GeneNumbers_ 920.txt` is a file that does not remove the genes expressed in the paper.
-* `GBM_ removeGene_ GeneNumbers_ 911.txt` is a file that removes the genes expressed in the paper.
 * To adjust the input sample file, note that the parameter `g` and parameter `k` are modified, and the parameter g is given in the file name.
 * If you input other custom files, please check the file format and adjust the parameters.
 * The printout of CGA-MWS algorithm after successful execution is as follows: